Shiozaki-s21/iOSColorPicker/README.md

 ## Demo
 ![result](https://github.com/Shiozaki-s21/iOSColorPicker/blob/media/demoVideo/demo1.gif)

+## Feature is...
+1.It's available to transralte colorcode to color and see it on mobile phone display 2.make the color by slider and copy that colorcode to clipbord by one tap

 ## Next feature is...
-To transrate colorlate to colorcode
+To transrate colorlate to colorcode -> implemented
-To copy colorcode to clipbord
+To copy colorcode to clipbord -> implemented
+To input colorcode for creating color directry